JamalJones1988/Jamal-Security-Home-Lab/01-active-directory-lab/README.md

 | 4728 | Member added to security-enabled global group |
 | 4688 | Process creation |

-Generated and confirmed live event capture in Event Viewer, including a deliberate failed logon (4625) to validate the audit pipeline end to end.
+Generated and confirmed live event capture in Event Viewer, including a deliberate failed logon (4625) and a privileged group membership change (4728) to validate the full audit pipeline.

 ---